Skill-building

 Description

-Frontline reps will share service stories and develop a list of what to do and what not to do when working with customers.
+In this activity, frontline reps will share service stories and develop a list of what to do and what not to do when working with customers.

 Materials

-Paper and pen, or white board and marker, for the leader.
+Paper and pen, or whiteboard and marker for the leader.

 Directions